carpentries/instructor-training/_episodes/23-introductions.md

 The instructional team should:

 - know of who is taking the workshop and what their expectations are
-- have an initial impression of how learners respond to prompts and what will be needed to encourage them
+- have an initial impression of how learners respond to participation prompts and what will be needed to encourage them to engage

 ### Firing Up a Learning Environment